AndrewHulme/route_planner/README.md

 We are planning to extend the app with extra features:

-- show user's location in realtime
-- add friends & be able to see their saved routes
+- Add friends & be able to see their saved routes
-- make it into a mobile app
+- Make it into a mobile app